ahmedyousry28/Event-Booking/README.md

 # 🎉 Event Booking App

-> **Note**: I developed a custom backend API instead of using mockAPI to have full control over the data structure and customize it according to the app requirements.
+> **Note**: I developed a custom Node.js backend server instead of using mockAPI to have full control over the data structure and customize it according to the app requirements.

 A modern React Native mobile application for browsing and booking events with user authentication and personalized dashboard.